-The opportunity of legal challenge is dramatically reduced when Death Benefits are paid directly to a beneficiary as specified by the deceased Member, rather than being paid (or payable) to the Legal Personal Representative, and as a consequence to the Estate of a deceased Member by the Trustee of a Complying SMSF.
+The opportunity of legal challenge is dramatically reduced when Death Benefits are not paid or payable to the Legal Personal Representative and as a consequence to the Estate of a deceased Member by the Trustee of a Complying SMSF but directly to a beneficiary as specified by the deceased Member.
 The payment of superannuation Death Benefits are not subject to the provisions of the Member's Will.
 Accordingly, a SMSF Will or a Binding Death Benefit Nomination can be of major strategic value to the Members of a Complying SMSF.
-The taxation benefits of Death Benefits paid to Dependents and the deceased Member's Estate are outlined in the Product Disclosure Statement to the Trust Deed.
+The taxation benefits of Death Benefits paid to Dependants and the deceased Member's Estate are outlined in the Product Disclosure Statement to the Trust Deed.
 This compares with the death of a Member where no nominations or SMSF Will have been made in respect of the Member's Legal Estate.
 In these circumstances, under the Trust Deed the Member's Legal Personal Representative as the Executor of the Estate of the deceased Member will control how the deceased Member's Superannuation Interests are to be distributed at the time of the Member's death.

-The SMSF Will of a Member is an important legal document on how a Member directs the distribution of their Superannuation Death Benefits to their Dependants or their Estate via their Legal Personal Representative in the event of their death.
+The SMSF Will of a Member is an important legal document on how a Member directs the distribution of their Superannuation Death Benefits to their Dependents or their Estate via their Legal Personal Representative in the event of their death.
 Under the Superannuation Laws there are several possibilities: